Electronic Prescription Service

 Patient Reference Group

-The Group consists of patients, Doctors and members of the practice management team and we meet once every two months.
+The Group consists of patients, Doctors and members of the practice management team and we meet frequently through the year.

 Our aim is to contribute to the continuous improvement of services and to provide feedback about our patient's concerns.